Lynk & Co’s next car previewed by 03 sedan concept

 The new brand is Chinese automaker’s Geely’s mainstream offering for global markets and is to operate alongside Geely’s luxury brand Volvo.

-Lynk & Co has now previewed its second model with the 03 concept debuting on Wednesday at the 2017 Shanghai auto show.
+Lynk & Co has now previewed its second model with the 03 concept which debuted on Wednesday at the 2017 Shanghai auto show.
 The concept is in the form of a compact sedan and features a design that’s clearly linked to the 01 SUV.
 Prototypes for the production version, previously thought to be a 02, have already been spotted in the wild.

 Lynk & Co 01Enlarge Photo